gkobilansky/brilliant/README.md

 [insert picture on 3 devices]

-More About How This Theme Was Built
+How This Theme Was Built
 ----

 OK, so I've pushed, prodded and hacked away at this theme and I'm really digging how Vicky's site came out.
 It's simple, picture forward and (in my opinion) has just the right touch of animation to make for an interesting presentation.